Zed Shaw

 Zed A. Shaw is a software developer best known for creating the Learn Code the Hard Way series of programming tutorials, as well as for creating the Mongrel web server for Ruby web applications.
 He is also well known for his controversial views on programming languages and communities.

 Software

 Shaw authored the Mongrel web server for Ruby web applications.
 Mongrel was the first web server used by Twitter, and inspired Node.js, according to its creator Ryan Dahl.
 Mongrel2 is the language-agnostic successor to Mongrel.

 He has also written a Python mail server called Lamson, on which the mailing list site LibreList is built.

 Learn Code the Hard Way

 Shaw is the author of learncodethehardway.org, which offers to teach users Python, Ruby, C, Regex, and SQL.

 Polemics and controversies

 Shaw has been outspoken in his criticism of certain programming languages and technical communities.

 Ruby on Rails

 His most famous and well-covered piece was the article "Rails is a Ghetto" which has since been removed from his site.

+Criticism of Learn C the Hard Way and Shaw’s views on The C Programming Language

+His book Learn C the Hard Way has drawn criticism for its technical inaccuracies, misleading explanations of C concepts, pedagogical shortcomings, and a presentation that some critics consider confusing for novice programmers.

+Furthermore, Shaw’s view on The C Programming Language by Brian Kernighan and Dennis Ritchie, often referred to as K&R, has also been scrutinized.

+Critics contend that his critique misrepresents the original text by evaluating code examples outside their intended context, attributing defects to the book that appear only when examples are modified or misused, employing faulty reasoning, and characterising established C idioms as inherently flawed rather than context dependent.
+Shaw has since acknowledged shortcomings in his critique of K&R.